TheFox/i8086emu/README.md

 # Intel 8086 CPU Emulator

+## Compile the BIOS

+Run `make bios/bios`

 ## TTY

-Inorder to have a TTY for the in- and output you can specify `--tty <path>`.
+In order to have a TTY for the in- and output you can specify `--tty <path>`.
 This will start a `socat` subprocess to create an interface between PHP and TTY.
 The TTY then can be accessed using `screen`.

 Optional, to use a different installation path for the `socat` binary you can specify `--socat <path>`.